rust-lang/book/src/ch18-03-oo-design-patterns.md

 Another downside is that we’ve duplicated some logic.
-To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`;
+To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`.
-however, this wouldn’t work: when using `State` as a trait object, the trait doesn’t know what the concrete `self` will be exactly, so the return type isn’t known at compile time.
-(This is one of the dyn compatibility rules mentioned earlier.)
+However, this wouldn’t work: when using `State` as a trait object, the trait doesn’t know what the concrete `self` will be exactly, so the return type isn’t known at compile time.
+(This is one of the `dyn` compatibility rules mentioned earlier.)

 Other duplication includes the similar implementations of the `request_review`